 Now let’s take SPF 50 vs. 30… If it takes you 10 minutes to burn and you use a sunscreen with SPF30, you’ll be able to stay out for 30 times longer, e.g. 300 minutes or 5 hours.

-The SPF rating of sunscreen also tells you how many UVB rays will get to reach your skin.
+The SPF rating of a sunscreen also tells you how many UVB rays will get to reach your skin.

 An SPF of 50 allows only 1 in every 50 rays through.
 An SPF 30 allows only 1 in every 30 rays through.
 UVB rays are the ones that cause you sunburn, so these 2 ways of looking at SPF ratings, mean the same thing for your skin.